-The causes of mental health problems can be social causes e.g. a traumatic life event such as a bereavement, job loss, being a victim of fraud, sexual harassment, severe trauma due to a conflict or natural disaster, chronic social adversity such as unemployment, stress at work, poverty, illiteracy, child labour, violence, abuse or neglect during childhood and a lack of a decent social support network; psychological causes e.g. poor coping skills and low self-esteem; and/or physical causes e.g. poor nutrition, infections, endocrine or genetic factors, physical trauma or a serious physical illness.
+The causes of mental health problems can be social causes e.g. a traumatic life event such as a bereavement, job loss, being a victim of fraud, sexual harassment, severe trauma due to a conflict, natural disaster or pandemic, chronic social adversity such as unemployment, stress at work, poverty, illiteracy, child labour, violence, abuse or neglect during childhood and a lack of a decent social support network; psychological causes e.g. poor coping skills and low self-esteem; and/or physical causes e.g. poor nutrition, infections, endocrine or genetic factors, physical trauma or a serious physical illness.
 There’s potentially a whole array of biological, psychological, structural, cultural, social, economic and political causes involved.

 It’s ultimately down to a complex combination of personal constitutional factors, perinatal factors, upbringing conditions, lifestyle, cognitive habits, having other chronic mental/physical health problems (comorbidities), experiencing adverse/tragic life events, long-term or severe acute stress or pain, one’s social and community networks, nutrition, education, work life and work-life balance, living conditions, healthcare, housing situation, sanitation, financial stressors, relationship breakdowns, violence or war, substance abuse… along with general socio-economic, cultural and wider environmental causes and conditions.
 This includes how people in society treat or neglect those with disabilities and disorders, any under-educated assumptions about their contagiousness, or believing in superstitious ‘possessed by evil’ or ‘karma’ beliefs – as if sufferers somehow deserve their suffering in this life or because of some previous life or grand, divine future plan/fate.